long2ice/fastapi-cache/README.md

 `InMemoryBackend` store cache data in memory and use lazy delete, which mean if you don't access it after cached, it will not delete automatically.

+## Headers

+### Cache-Control (Request)
+The `Cache-Control` header can be used in a GET Request to control the behavior of the cache:

+* If `Cache-Control: no-store` is set on the request, then FastAPI-Cache will return a fresh result and will not store that result.
+However, an existing cache will not be removed, so the next request may still return the cached result.
+* If `Cache-Control: no-cache` is set on the request, then FastAPI-Cache will generate a fresh result and will store that result (overwriting the cache if necessary)
+* These two headers are mutually exclusive

+### if-none-match (Request)
+If the `if-none-match` header is set on the request, then FastAPI-Cache will return an `HTTP_304: Not Modified` response if a cached result is found and its `ETag` value matches the `ETag` header.

+### Cache-Control (Response)
+The `Cache-Control: max-age=SSSS` header will be returned if the result can be cached by the caller

+### X-Cache-Hit (Response)
+FastAPI-Cache will return a `X-Cache-Hit: True` header if the response is served from the cache

+### ETag (Response)
+FastAPI-Cache will return an `ETag` header if the result can be cached by the caller

 ## Tests and coverage